Contact

-Virtual Undergraduate Research Conference (VURC) 2025: Opening the Doors to Research
+Virtual Undergraduate Research Conference (VURC) 2026

 The Virtual Undergraduate Research Conference (VURC) is an annual conference highlighting undergraduate research.
 The conference is entirely virtual.
 Undergraduate students around the world and faculty whose work involves undergraduates are encouraged to participate.
 The conference is a friendly environment meant to provide opportunities to showcase student work, model presentation skills, and create a fun, collegial environment to discuss big ideas.